Employees Who Challenge The Status Quo: How They Make A Difference?

 Fostering a culture of creativity and risk-taking is essential for any organization looking to grow.
 By encouraging creativity and risk-taking, companies can tap into the innovative potential of their employees and drive growth.

-What is a status quo?
+What is a Status Quo?

 In the simplest terms, the status quo is the current state of affairs.
 It’s what is currently happening, and it’s usually used to describe a situation that is not ideal.
 The status quo can be changed, but it usually requires a lot of effort.